subprocess: Wrapping ping, traceroute, and nslookup in Python

 Why the List Form Matters: Shell Injection

-You will see examples online using shell=True with a single string.
+Examples online often use shell=True with a single string.
 Here is why that is a trap:

 # DANGEROUS — do not do this with untrusted input